 What is a Nurse?

-A nurse provides care to patients in a healthcare environment, and is the biggest healthcare occupation in the United States.
-Many different specialities exist for a nurse, from working in the NICU with the tiniest of newborn patients, to geriatrics and palliative nursing for those at the end of their lives.
+There are various specialties in the nursing field, from working in the NICU with the tiniest of newborn patients, to geriatrics and palliative nursing for those at the end of their lives.
+Regardless of the specialty, nurses strive to offer their patients respect, kindness, dignity, and compassion.

 What does a Nurse do?

-The day-to-day routine of a nurse tends to be a structured environment.
-Working in a hospital, one would follow a certain protocol when caring for patients and coordinating with doctors and other staff members.
-Administering medication, helping prepare patients for surgeries and treatments, and assisting doctors and surgeons during procedures are a few of the daily tasks.
+Nurses that work in a hospital setting follow a certain protocol when caring for patients and when working with doctors and other staff members.
+Some responsibilities include administering medication, helping prepare patients for surgeries and treatments, and assisting doctors and surgeons during procedures.

 Educating patients is another important aspect of nursing.
-Sharing knowledge about health and lifestyle changes can have a very positive effect on a patient's life.
-Many nurses agree that learning doesn't end with graduating, and indeed, they continue to learn until the end of their careers.
-Nursing can be a rather dynamic career choice, and is well-suited to someone who is considered a problem-solver.
-Some nurses work with a great deal of autonomy, while others work with very close supervision.
-This is something to keep in mind when considering different nursing careers.
+Sharing knowledge about health, and ways to stay healthy, can have a very positive effect on a patient's life.
+Many nurses agree that learning doesn't end with graduating, and indeed, they continue to learn throughout their careers so as to become better caregivers.

-Nurses are found in a variety of roles and practice settings.
-These are some of the most common types of nurses:
+Nurses are found in a variety of roles and practice settings:

 Licensed Practical Nurse

-A licensed practical nurse has to take a program consisting of four semesters over two years in a college program leading to a diploma in practical nursing.
+A licensed practical nurse needs to complete a two year college program leading to a diploma in practical nursing.

-A registered nurse has to either take a collaborative college-university nursing program or a four-year university nursing program — both leading to a Bachelor of Science in Nursing degree (BScN) or Bachelor of Nursing degree (BN).
+A registered nurse needs to complete a collaborative college-university nursing program or a four-year university nursing program — both leading to a Bachelor of Science in Nursing degree (BScN) or Bachelor of Nursing degree (BN).

 Clinical Nurse Specialist